slicer69/doas/README.md

 Note: By default macOS blocks doas from using PAM modules, causing doas authentication to fail.
 The cp command above copies the sudo PAM configuration into place for doas to use.

+Please also note that macOS systems have been reported to have their /usr and/or /usr/local directories set to be writable to regular user accounts when homebrew is installed.
+If this is the case, fix this before installing doas.
+Having these directories, like /usr/local/bin and /usr/local/etc, writable to your user means anyone can remove and replace your doas.conf file or the doas binary, allowing anyone or any program to run commands as root on your system or harvest your password.
+This is a large security hole and outside the scope of doas.

 #### illumos